Drug Price Competition and Patent Term Restoration Act: Provisions

 The Act facilitates the filing of ANDAs by generic companies by preventing the FDA from asking a generic company to provide anything other than information on how it is going to manufacture the drug, quality assurance, and a study showing that the drug acts the same in a human as the innovator drug; this is called bioequivalence.
 This part of the Act is one of few pieces of legislation that restricts the powers and reach of a federal agency.
 The Act also gives generic companies safe harbor from patent infringement lawsuits during the time when the generic company is preparing its ANDA; during that time the generic company needs to learn how to manufacture the drug, manufacture a test batch, and run bioequivalence studies, all activities for which it could be sued for infringement.
 This protection is called the research exemption.

 When a company is ready to file its ANDA, the Act requires it to declare how its activities when it begins to market the drug will relate to patents listed in the Orange Book; there are four options, or "certifications": it can state that there never were patents listed, that listed patents have expired, that it will not market the drug until all the patents listed in the Orange Book have expired, or that it believes the patents in the Orange Book are not relevant or are invalid.
 These four alternatives are called the Paragraph I, II, III, and IV certifications (named after Section 505(j)(2)(A)(vii)(IV)).

 Rather than invalidate pharmaceutical patents upon approval of a generic version, the law treats a paragraph IV certification as permissible patent infringement that the inventor may challenge in court within 45 days of filing.
-To incentivize development of generic medications, the Hatch-Waxman Act provides 180 days of market exclusivity to whichever generic manufacturer is first to file a paragraph IV certification.
+To incentivize development of generic medications, the Hatch–Waxman Act provides 180 days of market exclusivity to whichever generic manufacturer first files a paragraph IV certification.
 In response to literal camping outside FDA offices, the agency announced in 2003 that paragraph IV certifications filed on the same day would share market exclusivity.